zhiwenyou103/PlainQAFact/README.md

 pip install plainqafact
 ```

-After installation, you can use PlainQAFact directly in your Python code:
+After installation, make sure you initialize `git-lfs` as required by [MedRAG](https://github.com/Teddy-XiongGZ/MedRAG).
+Then, you can use PlainQAFact directly in your Python code:
 ```python
 from plainqafact import PlainQAFact